karlfreeman/rubykiq/README.md

 job = { :class => "Worker" }
 Rubykiq << job
 ```

+## Caveats

-__It's advised that using [Sidekiq::Client's push](https://github.com/mperham/sidekiq/blob/master/lib/sidekiq/client.rb#L36) method when already a dependency is better in most everyday cases__
+* It's advised that using [Sidekiq::Client's push](https://github.com/mperham/sidekiq/blob/master/lib/sidekiq/client.rb#L36) method when already a dependency is better in most everyday cases
+* If you rely on any [Sidekiq Middleware](https://github.com/mperham/sidekiq/wiki/Middleware), Rubykiq is not aware of them so defaults will not be applied to the job hash.

 ## Supported Redis Drivers